 Perinatal Bipolar Disorder

 Amritha Bhat, MD

 Perinatal Bipolar Disorder

-Key facts: 60-70% of women with bipolar disorder (BD) experience a mood episode during pregnancy and the postpartum period.
+Key facts: 60-70% of women with bipolar disorder (BD) experience a mood episode during pregnancy/ postpartum.
 Screen for BD in all individuals with perinatal depression, especially if you are considering starting an antidepressant.
 For those who screen positive, prioritize safety assessment and management of sleep disturbance while awaiting psychiatric evaluation.
+If needing to start treatment while awaiting evaluation, quetiapine (effective in both unipolar and bipolar depression) can be started.

 Diagnostic criteria for bipolar disorder:

 Bipolar I disorder: at least one lifetime manic or mixed episode; Bipolar II disorder: at least one lifetime hypomanic episode and at least one episode of major depression.
 Symptoms of mania (lasts 1 week or requires hospitalization): D = Distractibility, I = Irresponsibility, G = Grandiosity, F = Flight of ideas, A = Activity increase, S = Sleep deficit, T = Talkativeness.
-Symptoms of hypomania - same as mania, for 4 days / without impairment

-Effects of untreated bipolar disorder:
+Symptoms of hypomania - same as mania, for 4 days / without impairment Effects of untreated bipolar disorder:

-On mother: Risk of relapse, suicide, comorbidities Antepartum hemorrhage, placental abnormalities

-On baby: preterm birth, low birth weight, microcephaly, neonatal hypoglycemia

-Relapse of BD during pregnancy increases risk of postpartum episodes 3 to 7 fold
+On mother: Risk of relapse, suicide, comorbidities Postpartum hemorrhage, placental abnormalities On baby: preterm birth, low birth weight, microcephaly, neonatal hypoglycemia Relapse of BD during pregnancy increases risk of postpartum episodes 3 to 7 fold Risk assessment:

-Risk assessment:

 Also see Assessing Safety (Page 28) Suicide risk: C-SSRS or NIMH ASQ Risk of infant harm - First determine if thought of harming infant is an intrusive thought (unwanted negative thoughts that are frequent and difficult to dismiss) or infanticidal ideation (due to a psychotic symptom).
 Ask questions assessing specific content of the thought, and emotional and behavioral responses to thoughts.
+Example question: